 Of important note, Weston is also a town of artists.
 Weston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weston’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.93% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.84% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Weston, a lot of people use the train to get to work every day though Weston is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-Weston is a somewhat ethnically-diverse town.
+Weston is a very ethnically-diverse town.
 The people who call Weston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weston residents report their race to be White, followed by Asian.
-Important ancestries of people in Weston include English, German, Italian, and Russian.
+Important ancestries of people in Weston include Irish, Italian, German, and Russian.

 The most common language spoken in Weston is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Portuguese.